mortenn/BrowserPicker/readme.md

 ## Configuration

-To enable the browser picker window, you need to set Browser Picker as your default browser
+To enable the browser picker window, you need to set Browser Picker as your default browser.
+The configuration is saved in the Windows registry: `HKEY_CURRENT_USER\Software\BrowserPicker`, if you ever need to manually edit it.

 ### Windows 10